 The Necessity of Learning Sacred Knowledge As A Muslima

-Do you know what is obligatory for you to know?
-Does your child?
-If you cannot confidently (and without guessing) give reasonably detailed information, according to your followed madhab, to any of the following - you do not know your fard ‘ayn:
+Learn what is obligatory for you to know.
+Learn what is obligatory for you to teach your child.
+If you do not confidently know detailed information about your fards according to your madhab, to any of the following - you may not know your fard ‘ayn:

 The minimum and maximum length of menstruation

 The signs of puberty